Canonically consistent quantum master equation for proton-transfer reactions: Introduction

 To address these limitations, Becker \emph{et~al.}~\cite{Becker2022,BeckerDiss2022} developed an alternative master equation with a second-order canonical generator whose stationary state is the mean-force Gibbs state up to second order in the system-bath coupling~\cite{Trushechkin2022}, thereby providing a systematic correction of the traditional Redfield master equation.
 By construction, the CCQME achieves improved accuracy beyond weak-coupling approximations while requiring only the same level of computational complexity as Redfield calculations, making it valuable for applications spanning quantum optics~\cite{Carmichael1999,GardinerZoller2004}, chemical physics~\cite{Weiss2012,deVegaAlonso2017}, and quantum thermodynamics~\cite{Becker2022,BeckerDiss2022,Jarzynski2017,Talkner2020}.

-In the present study, the CCQME formalism is applied to the TAA molecule interacting with a finite-temperature solvent.
-Using a vibrational-state representation of our system, we compute dynamical and steady-state populations over a wide range of system-bath coupling strengths~\cite{Trushechkin2022}.
-Furthermore, we present the dissipative dynamics of a Gaussian wavepacket initially moving towards the barrier.
-By benchmarking against hierarchical equations of motion (HEOM) \cite{heom}, we quantify the parameter regime where Redfield theory breaks down and show that the CCQME remains accurate up to the onset of intermediate coupling~\cite{Cerisola_2024}.

-TAA is an ideal system for this demonstration.
-Its proton-transfer dynamics and underlying enol--enethiol tautomerism are well characterized computationally~\cite{Doslic1999,Tatic2004}, providing reliable reference points for addressing quantum-dynamical and open-quantum-system approaches, including master-equation descriptions.
-However, thermodynamically consistent second-order generators such as that used in the CCQME have so far been applied to model systems, and a systematic investigation of a multi-level molecular proton-transfer system has been missing.
-The present work fills this gap by comparing Redfield dynamics, the CCQME, the reduced mean-force Gibbs state, and HEOM across the weak to intermediate coupling regime and by quantifying deviations through population errors and wavepacket relaxation.
-This provides a controlled benchmark for future studies of cavity-modified and solvent-dependent proton-transfer chemistry~\cite{Thomas2016,Fischer2023,Mandal2023}.
+In the present study, the CCQME formalism is applied to the TAA molecule interacting with a finite-temperature solvent, described by an Ohmic-Drude bath.
+The molecule is modelled by a one-dimensional asymmetric double-well potential.
+Using a vibrational-state representation of the system, we compute dynamical and steady-state populations over a wide range of system-bath coupling strengths~\cite{Trushechkin2022}, with Gibbs and second-order mean-force Gibbs states serving as equilibrium references.
+We start from the system ground and first excited states to model heating and cooling, respectively.
+Furthermore, we present the dissipative dynamics of a Gaussian wavepacket initially moving towards the barrier to model a scattering-like event.
+By benchmarking the secularized population dynamics and stationary populations against hierarchical equations of motion (HEOM) \cite{heom}, we specify the parameter regime where Redfield theory breaks down and show that the CCQME remains accurate for these populations up to {the onset of intermediate system-bath coupling~\cite{Cerisola_2024}.
+Our focus is on the steady-state, however, dynamics is also of interest.
+TAA serves as a model system for a chemical reaction, in this case a proton-transfer and underlying enol-enethiol tautomerism.
+This reaction and system have been well characterized computationally~\cite{Doslic1999,Tatic2004}, providing reliable reference points for addressing quantum-dynamical and open-quantum-system approaches, including master-equation descriptions. \blue{So far, thermodynamically consistent second-order generators such as that used in the CCQME have mostly been applied to simpler model systems, such as harmonic-oscillator-type models.
+The present work goes beyond this,} and thus} provides a controlled benchmark also for future studies of cavity-modified and solvent-dependent reactions, e.g., proton-transfer~\cite{Thomas2016,Fischer2023,Mandal2023,ExStateProtonTrans,Chen09_init1,Shi11_init2}.

 The paper is organized as follows: Sec.~\ref{Theory and formalism} provides the theory and formalism, Sec.~\ref{result} presents numerical results for population dynamics and steady states, as well as position expectation values.
 Sec.~\ref{conclusion} summarizes our conclusions and outlines perspectives for future work.
-Appendices~\ref{tabels}--\ref{MoreWPDynamics} provide additional technical details.
+Appendices~\ref{tabels}--\ref{WPDynBench} provide additional technical details.